SSpeights/PowerShellGuide/chapter1.md

 # Beginning Powershell Book Layout

-What are the basic tasks that our DevOps community peforms?
+What are the basic tasks that our DevOps community performs?

 Some principles of DevOps